Navis Wealth Advisors LLC Acquires New Holdings in The Coca-Cola Company (NYSE:KO)

 Wall Street Analyst Weigh In

 A number of equities analysts have recently commented on KO shares.
-Wells Fargo & Company dropped their price target on shares of Coca-Cola from $70.00 to $68.00 and set an “overweight” rating on the stock in a research report on Wednesday, February 15th.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Coca-Cola from $63.00 to $60.00 in a research report on Monday, March 20th.
+Morgan Stanley raised their price objective on shares of Coca-Cola from $68.00 to $70.00 and gave the stock an “overweight” rating in a research note on Wednesday, February 15th.
+UBS Group raised their price objective on shares of Coca-Cola from $68.00 to $70.00 and gave the stock a “buy” rating in a research note on Monday, February 13th.
 Citigroup initiated coverage on shares of Coca-Cola in a research note on Thursday, February 16th.
 They issued a “buy” rating and a $68.00 price objective on the stock.
-StockNews.com downgraded shares of Coca-Cola from a “buy” rating to a “hold” rating in a research note on Friday, March 24th.
-Morgan Stanley raised their price objective on shares of Coca-Cola from $68.00 to $70.00 and gave the stock an “overweight” rating in a research note on Wednesday, February 15th.
-Finally, UBS Group raised their price objective on shares of Coca-Cola from $68.00 to $70.00 and gave the stock a “buy” rating in a research note on Monday, February 13th.
+Finally, JPMorgan Chase & Co. set a $67.00 price objective on shares of Coca-Cola in a research note on Tuesday, February 14th.
 Seven investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
 According to MarketBeat, Coca-Cola presently has an average rating of “Moderate Buy” and a consensus price target of $67.55.

 Insider Activity at Coca-Cola